waveambi/Spotless_Recommender/README.md

 ***

-This project is for clean food recommendation with Yelp ratings, reviews sentiments and sanitory inspection results released by goverment, to deliver a better restaurant recommendation near users.
+This project is for clean food recommendation with Yelp ratings, reviews sentiments and sanitary inspection results released by goverment, to deliver a better restaurant recommendation near users.

 Simulated user requests are generated with real-time location to **Recommender**, and they would receive top 5 nearby restaurant recommendation.*